Laser Therapy For Sports Injuries

 LLLT is effective at treating sports injuries because it provides multiple benefits.
 It not only provides pain relief but also decreases inflammation and promotes tissue repair.
-It is evidence based, safe, virtually no side effects and can be used on a daily basis if required.
+It is

 It is particularly useful for injuries sustained in dancing and gymnastics or other sports where we don’t have the ability to put padding or orthotics into footwear to offload painful tissue.